MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-consume-brokered-service.md

 Some brokered services accept or require a client RPC target for "callbacks".
 Such an option or requirement should be in the documentation of that particular brokered service.
-For [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] brokered services this information should be included in the IntelliSense documentation on the descriptor.
+For Visual Studio brokered services this information should be included in the IntelliSense documentation on the descriptor.

 In such case, a client may provide one using <xref:Microsoft.ServiceHub.Framework.ServiceActivationOptions.ClientRpcTarget?displayProperty=nameWithType> like this: